benibela/xidel/readme.txt

-The pasdoc documentation of my XPath 2 / XQuery library explains more details: http://www.benibela.de/documentation/internettools/xquery.TXQueryEngine.html
+The pasdoc documentation of my XPath 2 / XQuery library explains more details and lists more functions: http://www.benibela.de/documentation/internettools/xquery.TXQueryEngine.html